leoloso/gatowebsites/content/docs/library/_default/fetch-user-data-from-mailchimp-list.md

 ---
 title: Fetch user data from Mailchimp list
-metaDesc: Connect to Mailchimp's API to fetch user data from a list
+description: Connect to Mailchimp's API to fetch user data from a list
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: